sohambhattacharyya/sohambhattacharyya.github.io/_posts/2017-12-23-Runtime-Computaion-Times-Functions-versus-Operator.markdown

 0.0301967149462
 ```

 This apparent time difference at runtime occurs most likely due to the overhead function call procedure.
-Disassembling the codes gives an insight.
+Disassembling to bytecodes gives an insight.

 ```python
 dis.dis('2.01 ** 1016')